Direct solution of multiple excitations in a matrix product state with block Lanczos: Demonstration on models

 It is natural to ask if this algorithm, which we will call an "excited state, striclty single-site" (X4S) algorithm here can improve on either the two-site algorithm or the 3S algorithm which was previously introduced into the literature.
 To show this, the three algorithms are used to solve for the same system, a 100-site spin-1/2 Heisenberg model.

 The X4S algorithm does perform faster than the other algorithms that are compared against as demonstrated in Fig.~\ref{sitealgs}.
-However, the accuracy of the method is limited because an additional excitation is present and the bond dimension cannot be screened successfully for the states only relevant to the ground state.
+However, the accuracy of the method is somewhat limited if the same bond dimension is used because an additional excitation is present and the bond dimension cannot be screened successfully for the states only relevant to the ground state.
 It is possible to run the X4S, extract the ground state, and then continue running the two site or 3S algorithm to find a more accurate ground state, but we leave this to future users to determine if this is necessary for their problem.
 Some natural variation in the energy appears deep into the algorithm.
 This is due to truncation of the bond dimension, especially at the edges, but these features disappear controllably with larger bond dimension.

-Note that the multi-targeted algorithm avoids the left/right bias of the center wavefunction method \cite{mcculloch2007density}, where wavefunctions appear to be skewed towards the direction of the sweep in DMRG.
-Simply, more degrees of freedom are provided to ensure that the tensor is optimized.
-This is true whether noise is present or not.
-This is a striking advantage for the method in comparison with other single-site algorithms.
-This will be seen in the following examples after first discussing how large the bond dimension can be for a given number of excitations.